Long-time Cuban Boxing Trainer Defects Because He Fears Reprisals

 ``He thought they were not looking after the best interests of the fighters and he voiced his concerns,″ said Alberto Lense, his Miami attorney. ``And they were not very happy about him stating this.″

-Leyva was hit by another Cuban trainer at a sparring match between Mexicans and Cubans before the Olympics, and Leyva now thinks he was being baited into a fight.
+Leyva also said he was hit by another Cuban trainer during a sparring match between Mexicans and Cubans before the Olympics, and now thinks he was being baited into a fight.

-Leyva contacted some friends in Miami and arranged to meet them Saturday at a bank building in Atlanta.
+After contacted by some friends in Miami, Leyva arranged to meet Saturday at a bank building in Atlanta.
 They then drove to Miami.

 ``I don’t come to this country for material things,″ Leyva said. ``I come here for spiritual reasons.″

-It is not clear what Leyva will do now, but he is likely headed to the U.S. professional circuit, probably with Team Freedom _ a club of former Cuban boxers.
+It is not clear what Leyva will do now, but he is likely headed to the U.S. professional circuit with Team Freedom _ a club of former Cuban boxers.

 Prior to the Olympics, two members of Cuba’s national boxing team defected.
 Ramon Garbey, a 175-pound light heavyweight, and Joel Casamyor, a 119-pound bantamweight, fled to the United States in June from a Cuban training camp in Guadalajara, Mexico.